 Moneyline betting is a form of wagering where there is no point spread.
-You are simply picking the winner based on the outcome of the game, moneyline odds can vary wildly depending on the odds in each event.
+You are simply picking the winner based on the outcome of the game.

-Most sportsbooks will offer their users moneyline wagers in addition to point spreads.
-The odds will be higher when taking a favorite in the matchup, the bettor will be risking more to win less.
-The odds on the underdog will be a plus wager, the bettor will be risking less to win more.
+Most betting sites will offer their users moneyline wagers in addition to point spreads.
+The odds will be minus when taking a favorite in the event, and you will be risking more money to win less.
+The odds on the underdog will be a plus wager, and you will be risking less to win more.

-Here’s an example of an NFL football moneyline wager:
+Here’s an example of an American football moneyline: